 Hiring managers who think your skills are a match for the position will contact you directly to arrange an interview.
 Remember to maintain professionalism and dress appropriately for the interview.
 Prepare by using the virtual mock interview tool or schedule an appointment with an advisor.

 Apply early and often for positions that interest you.
-If you have questions about specific positions, contact Tasha Daniels, student employment coordinator, in the Career Center at email@example.com.
+If you have questions about specific positions, contact the student employment coordinator in the Career Center at firstname.lastname@example.org.

 Once a partner organization offers you a position, a Career Center staff member will contact you to complete the hiring process.
-As a Public Service Work Study student you are considered an AU employee and must complete hiring paperwork on campus; a Career Center staff member must clear you before you can begin working at your site.
+As a Public Service Work Study student you are considered an AU employee and must complete hiring paperwork on campus in the Career Center; a Career Center staff member must clear you before you can begin working at your site every year.

 NOTE: FWS eligible students who currently hold an internship at a local nonprofit or government agency may be able to earn their award at their internship site through the Public Service Work Study Program.
 To participate, your internship supervisor should review the Public Service Work Study program information and complete the required application.

-Contact Tasha Daniels, student employment coordinator, in the Career Center with any questions regarding the hiring process at firstname.lastname@example.org.
+Contact the student employment coordinator in the Career Center with any questions regarding the hiring process at email@example.com.

 Q. What does a typical work schedule look like?